BioinformaticaUNQ/homo_mirarns-emilianaAilen/README.md

 ## Run tests

-Command:
-`python -m unittest discover .`
+Open a terminal in the root directory and run the following command `python -m unittest discover .`